swoft-cloud/swoft-component/README.md

 > e.g. Add `Remote` first, `git remote add -f pipeline git@github.com:swoft-cloud/swoft-pipeline.git`,
 > after this, you can use `pipeline` as `[repository]`,
 > for example `git subtree push --prefix=src/pipeline pipeline master`

+## Release a new version of component
+After `#Sync changes to the Original Repository of Component`, you just need to Release a new version in the original repository of component.